After intensive development, we present version 4.10 packed with history tracking, manual measurements, and custom times. (more).

 We obtain data from synthetic Lighthouse tests in two ways:

-• In PLUS tests, we run Lighthouse on our infrastructure multiple times daily.
-More details below.
+- In PLUS tests, we run Lighthouse on our own infrastructure multiple times a day.
+We explain this in more detail below.

-• In free tests, we download less precise data from the PageSpeed Insights API every two days for both desktop and mobile.
+- In free tests, we download less precise data from the PageSpeed Insights API once every two days for both desktop and mobile.

-Now, let's look at how we conduct synthetic measurements in PLUS tests.
-As of version 4.10, you can also run manual measurements (beta), set multiple measurement times (beta), and test execution is significantly faster – details in the changelog for release 4.10.
+Let's now look at how we conduct synthetic measurements in PLUS tests.
+From version 4.10, you can also perform manual measurements (beta), set multiple measurement times (beta), and test execution is significantly faster — details in the release 4.10 changelog.

-Speed Watchdog Synthetic data are used for daily information collection, for example, for the Speed Watchdog.
+Synthetic data is used for daily information gathering, such as for the Speed Watchdog.

 Synthetic Measurements in PLUS Tests

-🔐 This measurement type is performed in PLUS tests.
+🔐 This type of measurement is performed in PLUS tests.

-Based on our experience with other tools during web speed consulting and numerous experiments conducted during the development of our monitoring, we've arrived at the following method for testing each URL.
+Based on our experiences with other tools during web speed consulting and numerous experiments conducted during the development of our monitoring, we have arrived at the following method for testing each URL.

-We test during nighttime hours, five times in quick succession, and the entire process is run once a day.
+We test during night hours, five times in quick succession, and this is run once a day.

-For short-term (days) and longer-term (months) data collection of Core Web Vitals, we consider nighttime times best practice.
+For short-term (days) and longer-term (months) data collection of Core Web Vitals metrics, we consider night times to be best practice.

-At night, your servers are under less load, allowing us to test them more calmly and observe long-term trends or speed deteriorations.
-Server response speed (TTFB metric) affects the user metrics we focus on, such as LCP or FCP.
+At night, your servers are not under as much load, allowing us to test more calmly and observe long-term trends or speed deterioration.
+The server response speed (TTFB metric) affects the user metrics we monitor, such as LCP or FCP.

-We have found that nighttime results are much more stable and provide more insight into metric trends over time.
+We find that night results are much more stable and provide more insight into the metrics' development over time.

-If nighttime hours are inconvenient for you, for example, because tests coincide with ongoing web maintenance, you can change the test time in the test settings.
+If night hours are inconvenient for you, for instance, if tests coincide with ongoing website maintenance, you have the option to change the test time in the test settings.

 Five Times in Quick Succession

-We know that single tests, like those conducted using PageSpeed Insights in our free tests, can show inaccurate results.
+We know that one-off tests, like those done using PageSpeed Insights in our free tests, can show inaccurate results.

-Through experimentation, we've determined the need to conduct five tests to eliminate most inaccuracies and achieve maximum stability in numbers.
-The tests are conducted a few minutes apart, with exact times always visible in the Lighthouse test details.
+Through experimentation, we determined the need to conduct five tests, which eliminates most inaccuracies and achieves maximum stability in numbers.
+The tests are conducted several minutes apart, and the exact times are always visible in the Lighthouse test details.

 Once a Day

-Each URL is tested over a span of several minutes, and these tests are conducted once a day, always during the night.
+Each URL is typically tested within a few minutes, and these tests are conducted once a day, always during the night.

-We occasionally get asked why testing is conducted only within a short daily time frame.
-Why don't we test synthetically, say, every minute?
+Occasionally, we are asked why testing occurs only in a short daily time frame.
+Why don't we conduct synthetic testing every minute, for instance?

-It's quite important to clarify that our monitoring is designed to test user metrics Core Web Vitals and others.
-It's not about server availability monitoring or its load monitoring.
-Other tools, such as Uptimerobot.com or Updown.io, serve those purposes.
+It is rather important to clarify that our monitoring is for testing user metrics, namely Core Web Vitals and others.
+It is not for monitoring server availability or its load.
+Other tools like Uptimerobot.com or Updown.io serve that purpose.

-Moreover, synthetic measurements should not replace user data, which provide precise information about web performance, not only across all daily times but also across all other user segments.
+Moreover, synthetic measurements should not replace user data, which serves to collect precise information about website performance, not just across all daily times but also across all other user segments.

-To track user changes, we collect data from the Chrome UX Report, and for larger websites, we deploy SpeedCurve RUM.
+For tracking changes among users, we collect data from the Chrome UX Report and deploy SpeedCurve RUM for larger websites.

-What Do We Test On and How Is the Measurement Set Up?
+What Do We Test On and How Is Measurement Set Up?

 Testing is conducted on European Amazon Web Services (AWS) infrastructure, currently from Frankfurt am Main.

-We carefully select test machines to minimize fluctuations, particularly for JavaScript metrics like Total Blocking Time (TBT).
+We carefully select testing machines to minimise fluctuations, especially in javascript metrics such as Total Blocking Time (TBT).

-Even so, rare fluctuations caused by the measuring infrastructure can occur.
-In such cases, we inform about these situations and add automatic notes to the graphs.
+Though rare, fluctuations caused by the measuring infrastructure can occur.
+In such cases, we inform about these situations in the changelog and add automatic notes to graphs.

 And how is the measurement set up?
-Since October 2024, the slowdown for both measurements is as follows:
+From October 2024, the throttling of both measurements is as follows:

-The URL you enter in the test settings might not match the URL we ultimately test.
-We call this the final URL.
+The URLs you enter in the test settings may not be identical to the URLs we ultimately test.
+We call this URL the final URL.

 Why does it differ?
-Web servers commonly perform redirects – from example.com to www.example.com, from HTTP to HTTPS, or add a slash at the end of addresses.
-Our tool (we call it the "redirector", more in the changelog for release 4.10) follows these redirects and finds the actual final URL, on which the test is then conducted.
+Web servers commonly perform redirections – for instance, from example.com to www.example.com, from HTTP to HTTPS, or adding a slash at the end of the address.
+Our tool (we call it the "redirector", more in the release 4.10 changelog) follows these redirections and finds the actual final URL, on which the test is then conducted.

 Where can you find the final URL?
 In the application, you'll see it in tooltips over metric icons in tables (under the description "Tested URL") and in the test run details.